JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 <h2>Functional Testing</h2>
 <b>Welcome Page Front End</b>
- - Initial router link page should load the welcome page upon calling localhost3000 link.<br>
+ - Initial router link page should load the welcome page upon calling localhost3000 link.
- - The page should initially contain two central buttons only, SIGN IN and REGISTER, along with the HouseHomies logo.<br>
+ - The page should initially contain two central buttons only, SIGN IN and REGISTER, along with the HouseHomies logo.